DLR-RM/amp/README.rst

 Articulated-robot Motion Planner Library
 ===============================================================================

-This is the documentation for Amp, the Articulated-robot Motion Planner library.
-Amp provides a user-friendly API for loading robot models and generating robot joint and Tool Center Point (TCP) trajectories for point- to-point motion planning problems.
+Amp provides a user-friendly API for loading robot models and generating robot joint and Tool Center Point (TCP) trajectories for point-to-point motion planning problems.
 Amp provides standalone trajectory parameterization and global search algorithms.
 Robot kinematic and dynamic algorithms are not a part of the library, but can be loaded at run-time allowing the user flexibility to suit their needs.
 The library includes general modules for:

 * Robot trajectory and state representation
     * Using Eigen matrix objects